(Editor's note: This article was originally published on June 4, 2015, and updated on December 7, 2022)

-PHILADELPHIA – Somewhat ironically, in the face of ever-increasing drought threats, a California bottling firm announced a voluntary recall of multiple bottled water brands this week, after one of its sources was found to be contaminated with E. coli.
+PHILADELPHIA – A California bottling firm announced a voluntary recall of multiple bottled water brands after one of its sources was suspected of being contaminated with E. coli.

-According to news reports, a Niagara spokesman would not say how many bottles of water were recalled, but said it was less than 3% of water produced by the company during the period.
-The contamination was found at a water provider, Far Away Springs, based in Auburn, Pennsylvania, but no contamination was found in the water obtained from Far Away Springs or in Niagara's own finished products.
+According to news reports, the contamination was found at a water provider, Far Away Springs, based in Auburn, Pennsylvania, but no contamination was found in the water obtained from Far Away Springs or in Niagara's own finished products.